 PRIVACY & CONFIDENTIALITY (INCLUDING SECURING RECORDS) Standard Measure Customer confidentiality policy exists which include: 1) release of information requirements, and b) Health Insurance Portability and Accountability Act compliance were applicable.
 Written customer confidentiality policy on file at provider agency Customer's consent for release of information is determined.
 Current Release of Information form signed and dated by customer and provider representative and located in customer's record.
 Each release form indicates who may receive the customer's information and has an expiration of not more than 12 months.
 Each customer file is stored in a secure location.
 Electronic customer records are protected from unauthorized use.
 Files stored in locked file or cabinet with access limited to appropriate personnel.
 Electronic files are password protected with access limited to appropriate personnel.

 IX.
 CLINICAL QUALITY MANAGEMENT

-A continuous Clinical Quality Management Program for HIV patient care.
-Please refer to Policy Clarification Notice (PCN) #15-02 (updated 11/30/2018).
+Include at least one performance measure in the Clinical Quality Management Program for the service.
+Please refer to Policy Clarification Notice (PCN) #15-02 (updated 09/01/2020).

 X. APPROVAL & SIGNATURES